 Anthony G. Cotto

 Prior to joining the NAIC, Tony served as Counsel for the U.S. Senate Permanent Subcommittee on Investigations (PSI), where he advised ranking member Tom Coburn (R-OK) on legal and policy aspects of all the subcommittee’s efforts.
-Most notably, Tony served as the lead Republican staffer for PSI’s two-year investigation and report on the origins of the 2008 U.S. Financial Crisis and series of hearings on the 2010 Dow Jones “Flash Crash.”
+Most notably, Tony served as the lead Republican staffer for PSI’s two-year investigation and report on the origins of the 2008 U.S. Financial Crisis.
 He also researched, drafted, and edited portions of Dr. Coburn's annual “Wastebook” and stimulus checkup reports on Federal expenditures connected to the American Recovery and Reinvestment Act.

-Tony also has experience serving within the Executive Branch, where he began as an Attorney-Advisor at the U.S. Office of Special Counsel prosecuting federal whistleblower complaints.
-In 2007, President George W. Bush appointed him Associate Counsel at the U.S. Department of Commerce, where he led the Congressional Response Group as the primary political liaison between the department and oversight staff on Capitol Hill, in addition to advising the general counsel and her staff of 400 attorneys on all legal matters facing the department.
+Tony also has experience within the Executive Branch, where he began his government service as an Attorney-Advisor at the U.S. Office of Special Counsel prosecuting federal whistleblower complaints.
+In 2007, President George W. Bush appointed him Associate Counsel at the U.S. Department of Commerce, where he led the Congressional Response Group as the primary political liaison between the department and oversight staff from numerous Committees on Capitol Hill, in addition to advising the general counsel and her staff of 400 attorneys on all legal matters facing the department.

 Tony's successful legislative and regulatory efforts have earned him four NAIC Star Awards, and for his role in the drafting and passage of the 2015 Policyholder Protection Act, Tony received a Diamond Award, the highest honor given to NAIC staff.